Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 1. Prepare the oatmeal:

-Place about one cup (for small dogs) to two cups (for large dogs) of rolled oats into a blender or food processor and grind them into a fine powder.
-You'll know they're fine enough when they dissolve easily in warm water.
+Put about one cup (for small dogs) to two cups (for large dogs) of oatmeal into a blender or food processor and grind it into a fine powder.
+You'll know it's fine enough when it easily dissolves in warm water.

 Fill the bathtub with warm, but not hot, water.
 The water temperature should be comfortable for your dog.

-Sprinkle the ground oat flakes evenly into the water and stir until the water becomes milky.
-The oats will dissolve and release soothing ingredients.
+Sprinkle the ground oatmeal powder evenly into the water and stir until the water has a milky consistency.
+The oatmeal will dissolve and release soothing ingredients.

-Carefully place your dog in the water.
+Gently place your dog in the water.
 Gently massage the oatmeal water into its fur and skin, especially on itchy or dry areas.
-Ensure the fur is thoroughly soaked.
+Make sure the fur is well saturated.

-Let your dog soak in the oatmeal bath for about 10-15 minutes.
-This gives the soothing properties of the oatmeal time to work on the skin.
+Let your dog stay in the oatmeal bath for about 10–15 minutes.
+This allows the soothing properties of the oatmeal to work on the skin.

 6. Rinse (optional):

-After the bath, you can either rinse the dog with clear, lukewarm water or leave the oatmeal water on the skin, as it continues to have a soothing effect after drying.
+You can either rinse the dog with clear, lukewarm water after the bath or leave the oatmeal water on the skin, as it continues to have a soothing effect after drying.

-Gently pat your dog dry with a towel, avoiding rubbing too hard to prevent skin irritation.
-If possible, let him air dry afterwards.
+Gently pat your dog dry with a towel, without rubbing too vigorously, so as not to irritate the skin.
+Let it air dry afterward, if possible.

-STEINKRAFT Zeolite for dogs supports shedding – a happy, wet dog in the bathtub
+STEINKRAFT Zeolite for dogs supports during shedding - wet happy dog in bathtub

 Benefits of an oatmeal bath:

-Relieves itching and skin irritation : Oatmeal has soothing and moisturizing properties that calm irritated or dry skin.
+Relieves itching and skin irritations: Oatmeal has soothing and moisturizing properties that calm irritated or dry skin.

-Supports the shedding process : It can help remove dead skin cells during shedding and make the shedding process more comfortable.
+Supports shedding: It can help remove dead skin flakes during shedding and make the shedding process more comfortable.

-The oatmeal bath is easy to perform and offers your dog soothing relief, especially during periods when the coat is itchy or the skin is dry.
+The oatmeal bath is easy to perform and provides soothing relief for your dog, especially during phases when the coat is itchy or the skin is dry.

-To further enhance the effects of the oatmeal bath, you can add a teaspoon of zeolite powder to the bathwater or oatmeal mixture.
-Zeolite is a natural mineral that not only binds toxins but also helps with inflammation .
-Numerous scientific studies have demonstrated the healing power of zeolite on the skin, as it can soothe inflammation and regenerate the skin.
-In combination with oatmeal, it supports your dog's skin detoxification and relieves itching and skin irritations.
-This mixture helps keep the skin healthy during shedding season and promotes shiny, strong coat regrowth.
-Be sure to distribute the zeolite powder well in the water so that it can work evenly.
+To further enhance the effect of the oatmeal bath, you can add a teaspoon of Zeolite powder to the bathwater or the oatmeal mixture.
+Zeolite is a natural mineral known not only to bind toxins but also to help with inflammation.
+Many scientific studies have proven the healing power of Zeolite on the skin, as it can relieve inflammation and regenerate the skin.
+In combination with oatmeal, it supports the detoxification of your dog's skin and relieves itching and skin irritations.
+This mixture helps keep the skin healthy during shedding and promotes shiny, strong regrowth of the fur.
+Make sure to distribute the Zeolite powder well in the water so that it can act evenly.

 7. Carrots

-Dog food with carrots, yogurt and egg to support our dogs during shedding season.
+Dog food with carrots, yogurt and egg as support for our dogs during shedding

-Burdock root has skin-cleansing properties and is traditionally used to support the treatment of skin problems.
-You can prepare a tea from dried burdock root and give your dog a small amount of it mixed into their food.
-If you are unsure, always consult a naturopathic practitioner or veterinarian.
+Burdock root has skin-cleansing properties and is traditionally used to support skin problems.
+You can prepare a tea from dried burdock roots and give your dog a small amount of it with their food.
+If you are unsure, always consult a holistic practitioner or veterinarian.

-Quark (in Austria we call it Topfen) and natural yogurt contain probiotic bacteria that can promote digestion and strengthen the immune system.
-A healthy immune system also has a positive effect on the skin and coat.
-Feed your dog small amounts regularly to promote gut health, which can have a positive effect on shedding.
-You might also want to use organic quality and sheep's milk yogurt.
+Quark (in Austria, we call it Topfen) and natural yogurt contain probiotic bacteria that can promote digestion and strengthen the immune system.
+A healthy immune system also positively affects skin and coat.
+Feed your dog small amounts regularly to promote its gut health, which positively impacts shedding.
+You might also want to use organic quality and sheep's yogurt.

-If your dog is suffering from irritated skin or mild itching, you can use chamomile tea to soothe the affected areas.
+If your dog suffers from irritated skin or mild itching, you can use chamomile tea to soothe the affected areas.
 A cool chamomile tea infusion can be applied to the skin to relieve inflammation and irritation.

 11. Zeolite - Clinoptilolite

-Zeolite is a natural mineral known for binding and eliminating toxins from the body.
-Since skin health often begins in the gut , zeolite can cleanse the digestive tract and support your dog's immune system.
+Zeolite is a natural mineral known to bind and excrete toxins from the body.
+Since skin health often starts in the gut, zeolite can cleanse the digestive tract and support your dog's immune system.
 By detoxifying the body, skin problems caused by internal stressors can be alleviated.

-STEINKRAFT Zeolite for Dogs Blog: Everything you need to know about zeolite for dogs - especially during shedding season
+STEINKRAFT Zeolite for dogs Blog: Everything you need to know about zeolite for dogs - especially during shedding

-Zeolite also contains important minerals like silicon , which plays a key role in healthy skin and coat.
+Zeolite also contains important minerals such as silicon, which plays a key role in the health of skin and coat.
 It not only promotes shedding but also contributes to a strong, shiny coat.
-You can mix small amounts of zeolite powder into your dog's food, thus optimizing their diet with zeolite.
+You can mix zeolite as a powder in small amounts into your dog's food, thus optimizing dog food with zeolite.

-Also take a look at the studies that clearly demonstrate that zeolite can support coat health.
+Also, check out the studies which clearly show that zeolite can support coat health.

 TIP for external use:

-You can also spray DOGKRAFT zeolite powder mixed with water in a spray bottle onto the skin irritations .
-This has a supportive effect on the skin.
-The effectiveness of zeolite on the skin has now been confirmed in several studies .
-Alternatively, you can apply a zeolite paste to the affected areas.
-Mixing it with chamomile tea or apple cider vinegar is also beneficial.
+You can also spray the DOGKRAFT Zeolite powder with water in a spray bottle on the skin irritations.
+This supports the skin.
+The effect of zeolite on the skin has now been documented and, above all, confirmed in several studies.
+Or apply a zeolite paste to the affected areas.
+You can also mix it with chamomile tea or apple cider vinegar.

-Also check out our zeolite ointment , it's ready-made.
-It's been researched and you just need to apply it to the rough and dry areas.
+Also check out our Zeolite ointment, which is already ready-made and you just need to apply it to the rough and dry areas.

-Adding zeolite to your dog's food can naturally rid your body of toxins while providing essential minerals like silicon, which are vital for coat growth and strength.
-A healthy gut flora and a cleansed system are reflected in a shiny coat and healthy skin.
+Adding zeolite to feed can naturally rid your dog's body of harmful substances while providing important minerals like silicon, which strengthen the coat and minimize hair loss.
+A healthy gut flora and a cleansed organism are reflected in a shiny coat and healthy skin.

-This combination of natural remedies gently supports the shedding process while simultaneously promoting your dog's overall well-being.
+This combination of natural remedies gently supports shedding while promoting your dog's overall well-being.

 Why zeolite for dogs?
-You can read all about it here.
-Many customer questions and our answers can be found in a blog article on the STEINKRAFT Zeolite for Dogs blog.
+Here you can read everything about it.
+Many customer questions and our answers in a blog post on STEINKRAFT Zeolite for Dogs Blog.

 Which dog breeds are particularly affected by shedding?

 Dogs with double coats and dense undercoats are particularly affected by shedding.
-These breeds have an insulating undercoat that they shed twice a year – in spring when they lose their winter coat, and in autumn when they replace their summer coat with a denser winter coat.
+These breeds shed twice a year – in spring, when they shed their winter coat, and in autumn, when they replace their summer coat with a denser winter coat.
 Here are some dog breeds that are heavily affected by shedding:

 1. Alaskan Malamute

-A thick double coat that sheds large amounts of fur, especially in spring.
+Strong double coat that loses large amounts of fur, especially in spring.

 2. Siberian Husky

-Thick undercoat that is regularly shed, especially during the transition from winter to summer.
+Thick undercoat that is regularly shed, especially when transitioning from winter to summer.

 3. German Shepherd

-A dense undercoat that sheds particularly heavily during shedding season.
+A dense undercoat that sheds particularly intensely during shedding season.

 4. Golden Retriever

-Long-haired dog with a double coat that requires a lot of grooming during shedding season.
+Long-haired dog with a double coat that requires a lot of grooming during shedding.

 5. Labrador Retriever